Welcome to Santiago Atitlán

-Across the lake from Panajachel, on an inlet between the volcanoes of Tolimán and San Pedro, lies Santiago Atitlán, the largest of the lake communities, with a strong indigenous identity.
-Many atitecos (as its people are known) cling to a traditional Tz'utujil Maya lifestyle.
-Women wear purple-striped skirts and huipiles embroidered with colored birds and flowers, while a few older men still wear white-striped embroidered pants.
-The town's cofradías maintain the syncretic traditions and rituals of Maya Catholicism.
-There's a large art and crafts scene here, too.
-Boat-building is a local industry, and rows of rough-hewn cayucos are lined up along the shore.
-The best days to visit are Friday and Sunday, the main market days, but any day will do.
+Santiago Atitlán is the largest of the lake communities, with a strong indigenous identity.
+Many atitecos (as its people are known) proudly adhere to a traditional Tz'utujil Maya lifestyle.
+Women wear purple-striped skirts and huipiles embroidered with colored birds and flowers, while older men still wear lavender or maroon striped embroidered pants.
+The town's cofradías (brotherhoods) maintain the syncretic traditions and rituals of Maya Catholicism.
+There's a large arts and crafts scene here too.
+Boatbuilding is a local industry, and rows of rough-hewn cayucos (dugout canoes) are lined up along the shore.
+The liveliest days to visit are Friday and Sunday, the main market days, but any day will do.